 - Falsifying patient records to justify tests and operations that are unnecessary;

 - Using unnecessary equipment or meds in exchange for kickbacks from pharmaceutical companies (such as cash or other gifts);

-- Conspiring with anyone to do any of the above
+- Conspiring with anyone – or aiding and abetting – do any of the above

 Health insurance fraud also goes by the names “medical billing fraud,” “HMO fraud,” and “Medicare fraud.”
 And in Nevada, cases are prosecuted by the Nevada Attorney General’s Office, not the local district attorney’s office.

 1.1.
 Potential defendants

 Note that any type of health care worker — and not just physicians — may be liable for NRS 686A.2815 violations.2 Other potential defendants include: